 Elevator pitches.
 What a bore, right?
-I thought so too…until a little networking blunder opened my eyes to the importance of being pitch ready at the drop of a hat.
+I thought so too until a minor networking blunder opened my eyes to the importance of being pitch ready at the drop of a hat.
 So bear with me.

 I looked behind me.
 Who was there?